The Tel Dan Stele: From Myth to History

 🎓 Scholarly View

+Today, the scholarly consensus affirms that a historical figure named David existed and founded a recognized dynasty in the ancient Near East, marking a significant shift from earlier skepticism.
 While the debate over David’s existence has mostly ended, some have shifted the question to the extent of his kingdom.
 Minimalists argue the biblical account exaggerates his power.
-Yet that skepticism moves the goalpost yet again and often assumes an unrealistic standard of archeological evidence.
+While the full extent of David’s reign remains archaeologically unknown, that skepticism reflects the fragmentary survival of ancient data rather than counter-evidence.

 🏛️ Why This Discovery Matters: Archaeology and the Reliability of Scripture

-The Tel Dan Stele is more than an artifact — it’s a reminder that the Bible stands up to scrutiny.
+The Tel Dan Stele is more than an artifact; it’s a reminder that the Bible stands up to scrutiny.
 Time and again, archaeology has unearthed names, places, and events once thought to be legendary: the pools of Bethesda and Siloam, the walls of Jericho, the reign of Hezekiah, and now, the dynasty of David.

 Each find narrows the space for doubt, showing that the Bible’s historical core is not fantasy but fact.
 The Tel Dan Stele stands as another concrete witness to the truth of Scripture.